2025 Solar Incentives Guide for Westfield, IN - Tax Credits & Rebates

 Federal Solar Incentives

-When people think of solar incentives, federal incentives might be the first thing that comes to mind.
-The Federal Solar Investment Tax Credit, or ITC, is the most commonly known federal solar incentive.
-The ITC offers a tax credit for a set percentage of the cost of your solar system.
+When someone says "solar incentives," you probably think of federal incentives first.
+An incentive that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a specific percentage of the cost of your solar system.

-To better understand how the ITC may apply to you, speak to your local Westfield solar panel installer and request more information.
+To better understand how the ITC might apply to your situation, get in touch with your local Westfield solar panel installer and request more information.

 The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as renaming it to the Clean Energy Credit).
 The Clean Energy Credit runs until 2035.
 Solar installation projects started after January 1, 2022, and completed by the end of 2032 may qualify for a 30% tax credit; this amount will then decrease slightly on a yearly basis until the current program ends.
 The expansion to the program also makes credits for energy storage systems even easier to claim, beginning in 2023.